-Any Redeployee currently pregnant or on maternity, adoption or shared parental leave is covered by regulations, which offer additional employment rights in redundancy situations.
-Please see question 12.
+Any Redeployee currently on maternity leave is covered by the maternity regulations, which offer additional employment rights in redundancy situations.
+Please see questions 12 and 13.

-15. What happens if a Redeployee does not fully meet the criteria for the post?
+16. What happens if a Redeployee does not fully meet the criteria for the post?